mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 ## 5 Notifications {#notifications}

 You can receive a notification whenever new feedback lands in the inbox, or when a reporter replies on their feedback.
-If you can to receive these notifications you need to watch the project in the **developer portal**, then enable the notifications in the setting page.
-You can find this page in the feedback homepage.
+If you want to receive these notifications you need to watch the project in the **developer portal**, then enable the feedback notifications in the setting page.
+You can find the settings by clicking the gear icon on the feedback overview page.

 ### 5.1 Watching individual feedback {#watching-feedback}

 {{< figure src="/attachments/developerportal/app-insights/feedback/watching-feedback.png" class="image-border" alt="watching feedback" >}}

-It is also possible to watch individual feedback instead.
+It is possible to watch individual feedback.
 This will allow you to receive notifications only when the reporter of that feedback leaves a reply.
-From either the detail page or the sidepanel, you can enable watching the feedback item.
+From either the detail page or the sidepanel, you can enable watching the feedback.
 You will automatically watch an item whenever you respond to a reporter or leave a comment in the team comment section.